How To Set Boundaries At Work Without Guilt (A Complete Guide For High Achievers)

 Example:

-“If I prioritize this urgent task, I’ll need to move the other deadline.”
+“If I take this on, I’ll need to move another deadline.”

 Practical Scripts for Setting Boundaries at Work